Murder of Ben Kinsella: Attack

-On 28 June 2008, Kinsella was out celebrating the end of his GCSE exams with friends in Shillibeers Brasserie Bar (now called 'The Depot N7'), North Road, London.
-During this time, an altercation broke out between his friend Alfie and a man named Osman Ozdemir over the phrase "What are you looking at?"
+On 28 June 2008, Kinsella was out celebrating the end of his GCSE exams with friends in Shillibeers Brasserie Bar (now called 'The Depot N7') near Caledonian Road tube station During this time, an altercation broke out between his friend Alfie and a man named Osman Ozdemir over the phrase "What are you looking at?"
 Having been separated by a door supervisor, a friend of Ozdemir, Jade Braithwaite, was heard saying phrases including "Tell your boy if he wants trouble, I've got my tool on me and it will open you up", "I'll stab people up", "If you want it, I'll give it to you" and "Don't you know who I am?".
 Braithwaite was also said to be frequently motioning to the inside of his jeans as if he had a weapon.
-The altercation between Alfie and Ozdemir went outside the bar, where Ozdemir and another of Braithwaite's friends were glassed.
-Braithwaite and his friends subsequently fled the scene.

-Shortly before 2:00a.m. on 29 June, Kinsella and his friends decided to return home.
+The altercation between Alfie and Ozdemir went outside the bar, where Ozdemir and another of Braithwaite's friends were allegedly glassed.
+Braithwaite and his friends subsequently fled the scene after being chased by Alfie and two other men, however Braithwaite then contacted Juress Kika and Michael Alleyne for back-up and then returned in a car with them to seek revenge on those he perceived to have disrespected him.
+Shortly before 02:00am on 29 June, Kinsella and his friends decided to return home.
 When they noticed they were being followed his friends began to run.
-Kinsella however did not, it is thought because he knew he had nothing to do with the earlier disturbance.
+Kinsella, however, did not; it is thought because he knew he had nothing to do with the earlier disturbance.
 He then crossed over the road in order to distance himself.